IBProgramacionAvanzada/IBProgramacionAvanzada.github.io/_pages/about.md

 ---
 title: About
-author: Tao He
+author: Flavio Colavecchia
 date: 2022-02-04
-category: Jekyll
+category: Programming
 layout: post
 ---

-This is an about page.
+This is a course on functional programming using F#.